KnapsackPro/knapsack-pro-cypress/README.md

 You can set `KNAPSACK_PRO_TEST_FILE_PATTERN=cypress/integration/**/*.{js,jsx,coffee,cjsx}` and change pattern to match your directory with test files.
 You can use [glob](https://github.com/isaacs/node-glob) pattern.

-### How to pass command line arguments?
+### How to pass command line options?

-You can pass command line arguments to Cypress by just passing them to `@knapsack-pro/cypress`.
+You can pass command line options to Cypress by just passing them to `@knapsack-pro/cypress`.
 See example:

 ```
 $(npm bin)/knapsack-pro-cypress --browser chrome